CMart16/Final/README.md

 Paths to the gallery of past weeks' images are available.
 From the gallery, paths to NASA's original website and back to the homepage are accessible.

-A SQL database is in the works, attempting to pull images from the database and also allow uploading images to the database was quite daunting.
+A SQL database is in the works, attempting to pull images from the database and also allowing uploading images to the database was quite daunting.
 Any attempt made to solve a problem only seemed to create more problems.